-I have friend named Suzy.
+I have a friend named Suzy.
 Her dining room is filled with the arms of vining plants.
 Strings of green pearls dangle from the end table and trailing jade stretches toward the floor.
 Buds of a plump Christmas cactus sit next to the start of a spider plant, awaiting a bigger home.
 Clippings become thriving plants in her capable hands, while my potted plant withers from neglect.
 I don’t think I have a green thumb.

 I have another friend named Jillian with an entire bookshelf full of games.
 She quickly learns each set of rules and strategies, and let’s face it—often wins.
 Complicated world-building poses no problem for her, while I try desperately to keep track of each rule.
 I don’t think complex games are my thing.